SSProve/ssprove/DOC.md

 ```

 The fact that this is a class means that in practice, the validity proof
-should automatically be inferred by Coq.
+should automatically be inferred by Rocq.
 In case where automation doesn't work, it is still possible to leverage it to
 find which sub-goal it did not solve for you by using the `ssprove_valid`
 tactic.